 - Memories of a variety of movement experiences

-As the children progress through the school their skills in listening, speaking, reading and writing in Japanese are developed.
-The Hiragana phonetic script is introduced at the Preparatory level and is developed as students advance through their years at school.
+As the children progress through the school their skills in listening, speaking, reading and writing in Italian are developed.

-Where possible, opportunities are provided for Japanese native speakers to visit and spend time in classes with the children.
-This benefits the children enormously in terms of experiencing authentic Japanese culture first hand and creating empathy and cultural connections.
+Where possible, opportunities are provided for Italian native speakers to visit and spend time in classes with the children.
+This benefits the children enormously in terms of experiencing authentic Italian culture first hand and creating empathy and cultural connections.

 Stella Maris Library

 Students are encouraged to borrow fortnightly in class visits from our extensive library collections which are continually being updated to ensure their interest and relevance for students and staff.